-Vascular dementia is a group of conditions that cause a decline in cognitive skills.
-People with vascular dementia experience problems with reasoning, judgment, and memory.
-These changes can occur suddenly, or they may be mild and go unnoticed at first.
+Vascular dementia is a type of dementia that can cause a decline in cognitive skills, including memory, reasoning, judgment, and speech.
+These changes can occur suddenly, or they may start mild and go unnoticed at first.

 The most common symptoms of vascular dementia include: